zfdang/alfred-jira-workflow/README.md

 # Alfred JIRA Workflow

-this workflow allows you to open JIRA ticket by inputing ticket number only.
+this workflow allows you to open JIRA ticket by inputing ticket number directly.

 Alfred > jira 1234